Introducing From Filmers to Farmers on Ghost

-So to keep up with the Celtic festivities of summer's end (even though summer is actually only just starting down here), From Filmers to Farmers (FF2F) is in fact going to don the garb of a ghost in order to ward off the evil spirits of the Medium blogging platform, what in this case is actually the garb of the Ghost blogging platform.
+Anyway, to keep up with the Celtic festivities of summer's end (even though summer is actually only just starting down here in Australia), From Filmers to Farmers (FF2F) is in fact going to don the garb of a ghost in order to ward off the evil spirits of the Medium blogging platform, what in this case is actually the garb of the Ghost blogging platform.
 I kid you not, because from here on in FF2F will in fact no longer be running on The World's Worst Blogging Platform™ but rather on a platform that derives its name from the idea that it be so unnoticeable that by getting out of the way it in turn allows writers to do the one thing they came to do - write.
-(That being said, I don't actually write on the computer myself but instead write everything by hand, and following the type-up of a first draft I then print that out and edit on top of that by hand, rinse and repeat several times over.
+(That being said, I don't actually write on computers myself but instead write by hand, and following the type-up of a first draft I then make a printout and edit on top of that by hand, rinse and repeat several times over.
 But hey, it's the thought that counts, right?)

 Because that is in fact all that Ghost is – it's "Just a blogging platform", which is literally a tagline it prides itself on.
 More precisely, it's not a platform out to be an ecommerce store or a social network or an RSS reader or whatever, its sole purpose being to do nothing but straight up blogging, this focus being precisely what allows it to be what is arguably the best blogging platform out there.